 I draw from empirically supported treatments in order to address specific symptoms, but do not rely on these exclusively, as there is evidence to support alternative process outcomes as well.
 Psychology research struggles to identify preference for any one model over another.

 A common thread throughout my practice is the utilization of common factors shown to improve the outcome of therapy.
-These factors include: therapist empathy, genuineness, and unconditional positive regard for their clients; client motivation and autonomy; and a strong therapeutic relationship which relies on collaboration and feedback.
+These factors include: empathy, genuineness, and unconditional positive regard; client motivation and autonomy; and a strong therapeutic relationship which relies on collaboration and feedback.
 While it is difficult to prove one model’s effectiveness over another, the research supports the development of these common factors to increase effectiveness in therapy.

-Integration is key to my practice of psychotherapy.
+Integration is key to my practice.
 Because I work both in the past and present, I need to incorporate models that value both tenses of work.
 I want to address both past trauma and current symptoms so I need to be flexible with my ability to draw from various models and processes.
-Because each client is unique and ever evolving, we need to be able to work together to set goals and determine the type of process that is going to best serve them, and be ready to adapt that plan as things change.
+Because each person is unique and ever-evolving, we need to be able to work together to set goals and determine the type of process that is going to best serve you, and be ready to adapt that plan as things change.

 There are many models of psychotherapy, and many correct ways to do any one thing.
 While it is my job to understand theories and be able to apply specific processes from each, I do not cling too tightly to any one model, an approach known as technical eclecticism.
 I work to stay up to date on current-best-practices, incorporate appropriate models of therapy in congruence with my client’s identified goals for therapy, and operate from an evidence-based approach through promoting common factors.